 Follow your local lockout/tagout procedure before maintaining any remote-controlled equipment.
-Always remove all electrical power from the crane, hoist, lifting device or similar equipment before attempting any installation procedures.
+Always remove all electrical power from the equipment before attempting any installation procedures.
 De-energize and tagout all sources of electrical power before touch-testing any equipment.
 Failure to follow this warning could result in serious injury or death and damage to equipment.